Korean War POWs detained in North Korea

+Buses full of Allied POWs who were detained in North Korea are released in Operation Little Switch.
+Although POWs from other countries were released, South Korean ones were likely not.

 Tens of thousands of South Korean soldiers were captured by North Korean and Chinese forces during the Korean War (1950–1953) but were not returned during the prisoner exchanges under the 1953 Korean Armistice Agreement.
 Most are presumed dead, but the South Korean government estimated in 2007 that some 560 South Korean prisoners of war (POWs) still survived in North Korea.
 The issue of unaccounted South Korean POWs from the Korean War has been in dispute since the 1953 armistice.
 North Korea continues to deny that it holds these South Korean POWs.
 Interest in the issue has been renewed since 1994, when Cho Chang-ho, a former South Korean soldier presumed to have been killed in the war, escaped from North Korea.
 As of 2008, 79 former South Korean soldiers had escaped from North Korea.

 There have also been reports that several hundred US prisoners of war may not have been returned by North Korea, but the vast majority of unaccounted POWs are South Koreans.